aryadaroui/csulb-master-thesis-class/intro to latex.md

 # Intro to LaTeX

-LaTeX is a professional document typesetting system that makes beautiful, organized documents.
-In LaTeX, you  program the fine details of the document.
+LaTeX is a professional document typesetting system that makes beautiful, professional documents.
+What makes it special is that you program the content and format of the document in code.
 This is nice because the output is easier to organize and fine details are more customizable in code than in word processors.
-Additionally, once you have a formatting template you like, you can focus solely on your writing, because the programmatic nature of LaTeX will reproduce your format for you.

 ## Setup